NixOS/nix-pills/pills/08-generic-builders.md

 ## Next pill

 \...we will talk a little about runtime dependencies.
 Is the GNU hello world package self-contained?
 What are its runtime dependencies?
-We only specified build dependencies by means of using other derivations in the \"hello\" derivation.
+We only specified build dependencies by means of using other derivations in the "hello" derivation.